 QUOTES ABOUT ITALY FOOD

 Whether it is pasta or prosciutto, who doesn’t love the delicious Italian food?
-You can’t travel to Italy and not help falling in love with its delicious cuisines.
+You can’t travel to Italy and not help to fall in love with its delicious cuisines.
 Below Italy quotes are about its food, one of the most cherished in the world!
+Share these Italian food quotes with all the foodies.

 ‘The commonplace about Italian cooking is that it’s very simple; in practice, the simplicity needs to be learned, and the best way to learn it is to go to Italy and see it firsthand.’ – Bill Buford